Skip to content

 Workflows

-Within Disguise
+Within Designer

-1. Right-click the d3state editor in the dashboard and select Project settings
+1. Right-click the d3state editor in the dashboard and select Project Settings.

-2. Set the Colour management option to ACES.
+2. Set the Colour Management option to ACES.
 The transform options will not be available unless the project is set to ACES mode.
-Colour management menu
+Colour Management menu

 3. On every video clip/asset, right click on the thumbnail from the Media field of any content layer.